ismet55555/pyfmt/README.md

 optional arguments:
-  -h, --help            show this help message and exit --skip                Directory (ie. env/foo) or files (ie. cool.py) to skip
+  -h, --help            show this help message and exit --check               don't write changes, just print the files that would
+                        be formatted
-                        Arguments are seperated by comma (ie. env,kung.py,foo.py) --isort               Only process with isort (imports only) --black               Only process with black (code only) --check               don't write changes, just print the files that would be formatted
+  --black-only          Only process with black (code only) --isort-only          Only process with isort (imports only) --skip SKIP           Directory (ie. env/foo) or files (ie. cool.py) to skip
-  --line-length LINE_LENGTH
+                        Arguments are seperated by comma (ie. env,kung.py,foo.py) --line-length LINE_LENGTH
                         max characters per line; defaults to $MAX_LINE_LENGTH or 100